Claudine Co

 Claudine Julia Monique Altavano Co (born November 10, 1998) is a Filipino singer and influencer.
 She is best known for her YouTube vlogs and her song "Giliw" (2021), a collaboration with Yeng Constantino.

 In 2025, Co went viral on social media after she shared posts of her luxury items amid the 2024–2025 flood control projects controversy in the Philippines, facing public criticism.

 Early life and education

 Claudine Julia Monique Altavano Co was born on November 10, 1998.
 Hailing from Legazpi, Albay, Claudine is the daughter of former Ako Bicol partylist representative, Christopher Co, who co-founded the Hi-Tone Construction and Development Corporation.
 Her uncle, Zaldy Co, is the incumbent Ako Bicol representative and the former chair of the House Committee on Appropriations.
 Zaldy is also the chief executive officer of the Sunwest Group of Companies.
-Co also has two sisters, including former BHW partylist representative Natasha Co.
+Co also has three sisters, including former BHW partylist representative Natasha Co.
 She graduated from the University of Asia and the Pacific with a Bachelor of Arts degree in Entertainment and Media Management.